f-cohomology and motives over number rings

 \refsect{realizations} is a very brief reminder on realizations.
 The existence of various realizations, due to Huber and Ivorra \cite{Huber:Mixed, Huber:Realization, Ivorra:Realisation}, is pinning down the intuition that motives should be universal among (reasonable) cohomology theories.

-\refsect{conjprop} spells out a number of conjectural properties (also called axioms in the sequel) of $\DMgm(S)$, where $S$ is either a finite field $\Fpp$, a number field $F$ or a number ring $\OF$.
+After \refsect{perverse}, a brief intermezzo on perverse $\ell$-adic sheaves over $\OF$, \refsect{conjprop} spells out a number of conjectural properties (also called axioms in the sequel) of $\DMgm(S)$, where $S$ is either a finite field $\Fpp$, a number field $F$ or a number ring $\OF$.
 The first group of these properties centers around the existence of a category of mixed motives $\MM(S)$, which is to be the heart of the so-called motivic $t$-structure.
 The link between mixed motives over $\OF$ and $\Fpp$ or $F$ is axiomatized by mimicking the exactness properties familiar from perverse sheaves (\refax{exactness}).
-On the triangulated subcategory $\DATM(\OF) \subset \DMgm(\OF)$ of Artin-Tate motives, a $t$-structure satisfying these properties is constructed in a separate paper \cite{Scholbach:Mixed}.
 A key requirement on mixed motives is that the realization functors on motives should be exact (\refax{tstructureRealizations}).
-For the $\ell$-adic realization over $\SpecOF[1/\ell]$, this requires a notion of perverse sheaves over that base, which is provided in \refsect{perverse}.
+For the $\ell$-adic realization over $\SpecOF[1/\ell]$, this requires a notion of perverse sheaves over that base (\refsect{perverse}).
 Another important conjectural facet of mixed motives are weights.
 Weights are an additional structure encountered in both Hodge structures and $\ell$-adic cohomology of algebraic varieties over finite fields, both due to Deligne \cite{Deligne:Hodge3, Deligne:Weil2}.
 They are important in that morphisms between Hodge structures or $\ell$-adic cohomology groups are known to be strictly compatible with weights, moreover, they are respected to a certain extent by smooth maps and proper maps.
 It is commonly assumed that this should be the case for mixed motives, too.
+We show in a separate work that the $t$-structure axioms and the needed weight properties hold in the triangulated subcategory $\DATM(\OF) \subset \DMgm(\OF)$ of Artin-Tate motives (as far as they are applicable) \cite{Scholbach:Mixed}.